Kee (film): Plot

 Siddharth is a hacker who leads a delightful life, which includes his father, Rao, & his mother.
 One day, when he goes to college, he meets a girl named Diya.
 However, an unexpected incident leads him to another hacker named Shivam, who knows that only Siddharth can hack their illegal hacking system.
-Enraged with this knowledge, Shivam sends men to kill Siddharth, whom Rao shields, who gets caught in the crossfire.
-Eventually, Siddharth finds the culprit behind the attack on Rao while also learning the reason for his friend's suicide.
+Enraged with this knowledge, Shivam sends men to kill Siddharth, whom Rao shields, who gets caught in the crossfire and injured in the process.
+Devastated over Rao's condition, Siddharth decided to find who responsible for Rao's condition.Eventually, Siddharth finds the culprit behind the attack on Rao while also learning the reason for his friend', Anu suicide.
 As Siddharth looks for Shivam, he gets a statement of his girlfriend, Diya's abduction.
 Eventually, through some clues, Siddharth finds the kidnapper and saves Diya.
-Shivam and his goons try to coerce Siddharth to join their side but he doesn't take heed; he makes dry ice bombs and proceeds to kill Shivam and his cronies.
+Shivam and his goons try to coerce Siddharth to join their side but he doesn't take herd; he makes dry ice bombs and proceeds to kill Shivam and his cronies.
 Finally, he kills Shivam with a dry ice bomb.
-His father recovered and Siddharth reunite with Diya.
+Rao finally recovers and Siddharth reunite with Diya.

 6 months later, while in New York, Siddharth got a call from a masked person who said they are coming for him indicating Shivam is not dead as he is immortal.